mjpritchard/test-decap-help/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ### "It worked yesterday"

-For occasions where "it worked last time I tried to connect, but now doesn't", please first try the above step to clear any previous session which might have got stuck, otherwise the time-honoured IT support advice of "turning it off and on again" is applicable: try restarting your local machine where the NX client is running, as this can sometimes clear issues with the client, your machine or your network connection.
+For occasions where "it worked last time I tried to connect, but now doesn't", please first try the above step to clear any previous session which might have got stuck, otherwise the time-honoured IT support advice of "turning it off and on again" is applicable: try restarting the machine where you are using NoMachine Enterprise Client, as this can sometimes clear issues with the client, your machine or your network connection.
 Don't forget to re-connect via your VPN if available.